VictorienDesbois/codm_star/experiments/README.md

 Original experiments were conducted on Ubuntu 24.04 with 16 GB of RAM and an Intel i7 processor.
 To modify the experiment inputs, you can edit the script `exp_inputs.py`.

 > **Compile CA\***
-> The CA\* repository is avalaible at [CA* github](https://github.com/osankur/cmapf-solver), the project uses the CMake build system.
-To compile the version with swapping conflict, replace the `CAStar.hpp` file by the one in the folder `utils`.
-This new file add the function `is_position_a_swapping_conflict` and check if the new position generate a swapping conflict at line `277`.
+> The CA\* repository is available at [CA* GitHub](https://github.com/osankur/cmapf-solver).
+The project uses the CMake build system.
+To compile the version with swapping conflict detection, replace the `CAStar.hpp` file with the one in the `utils` folder.
+This new file adds the function `is_position_a_swapping_conflict` and checks if the new position generates a swapping conflict at line 277.

 ## Without Docker